 Neck design is of little consequence when considering the installation of a D-Tube.
 Whether a neck is laminated or solid wood, whether the headstock is one piece with the neck or attached via a scarf joint, whether the neck to body attachment is a glued dovetail, a bolt-on mortise-and-tenon, a butt-joint loose tenon, or even an integrated Spanish heel; all are able to receive this truss rod replacement.

 For my application, the sides of the neck blank must be true and parallel before proceeding.

 The laminated mahogany block I selected was sized to accommodate two (2) of these necks by reversing the template and flipping it vertically.
 The necks were separated at the bandsaw.

 Neck Blank with Template

-My roughed-out necks must to be trued up prior to cutting any grooves, so they go the the bench to be hand-planed.
-At this stage I am ever mindful of the 15° angle of my headstock as well as the point of intersection of the headstock at the fretboard; a single pass with a hand plane will alter the dimensions.
+My roughed-out necks must to be trued up prior to cutting any grooves, so they go to the bench to be hand-planed.
+At this stage I am ever mindful of the 15° angle of my headstock as well as the point of intersection of the headstock at the fretboard; a single pass with a hand plane can/will alter the dimensions.

 True up the Neck

 Up to this point, these steps would be required for any conventional acoustic guitar neck built this way, with or without a truss rod.